Background video description:

 Here’s a new video noodle session from SynthMania:

 “A quick noodling session with Minimoog, Emulator, LinnDrum.
 Again, my audio interface is being exchanged and I’m using the computer’s internal card, so apologies for the noise floor.
-The Emulator going out of tune in a couple of parts is because I inadvertently moved the pitch bend wheel with my elbow ”
+The Emulator going out of tune in a couple of parts is because I inadvertently moved the pitch bend wheel with my elbow :-D”